Andhra King Taluka

-Andhra King Taluka is an upcoming Indian Telugu-language drama film written and directed by Mahesh Babu Pachigolla and produced by Naveen Yerneni and Ravi Shankar Yalamanchili under Mythri Movie Makers in association with T-Series.
-The film stars Ram Pothineni, Upendra Rao, Bhagyashri Borse, Rao Ramesh, Murali Sharma and Rahul Ramakrishna.
+Andhra King Taluka is a 2025 Indian Telugu-language action comedy-drama film written and directed by Mahesh Babu P. Produced by Naveen Yerneni and Y. Ravi Shankar under Mythri Movie Makers, in association with T-Series, the film stars Ram Pothineni, Upendra and Bhagyashri Borse.

-The music was composed by the musical duo Vivek-Mervin, their debut in Telugu cinema, with cinematography and editing handled by stalwarts Siddhartha Nuni and A. Sreekar Prasad, respectively.
+Music for the film was composed by the musical duo Vivek–Mervin, in their debut in Telugu cinema.
+Cinematography handled by Siddhartha Nuni and editing by A. Sreekar Prasad.

-Andhra King Taluka is scheduled to be released on 27 November 2025.
+Andhra King Taluka was released on 27 November 2025 in theatres.
+The film received positive reviews from critics and audiences, who praised the lead pair's performances, direction, and music, but criticised the lengthy runtime.
+Despite the positive reviews, the film flopped at the box office, grossing over only ₹32.50 crore worldwide.
+Despite its failure at the box office the film gained an overwhelmingly positive response from OTT audience.